 CEO, Tesco Ireland

-This CEO tells us of her rise to the top, what businesses can do to support female employees — and why diversity and inclusion is a passion for her.
+This CEO tells us of her rise to the top, what businesses can do to support female employees — and why inclusion and gender diversity in Ireland is a passion for her.

 Did Kari Daniels feel she was a natural born leader?
 “No, I didn’t, is the honest answer,” she laughs.
 Thinking back, I did every sports event going at school and liked being part of a team.
 When I got into the working world, I enjoyed working in a team, collaborating, making a plan, then cracking on and delivering it.
 That felt energising.”
 Still, any leadership ambitions she had were entirely subconscious, she insists.